casperjs/casperjs/builder/sources/apidoc_contents.md

 <h3 id="casper.withFrame"><code>Casper#withFrame(String|Number frameInfo, Function then)</code></h3>

 <span class="label label-success">Added in 1.0</span>
-Switches the main page to the frame having the name or frame number matching the passed argument, and processes a step.
+Switches the main page to the frame having the name or frame index number matching the passed argument, and processes a step.
 The page context switch only lasts until the step execution is finished:

 ```js
 casper.start('tests/site/frames.html', function() {